PROBATE & SUCCESSIONS

 What is a Simple Succession?

 There really is no such thing as a Simple Succession.
 All successions involve some level of complexity.
-In real terms, it takes nearly the same amount of work to probate a single assets (e.g., a residence) as it does for a multi-million dollar estate because all the same documents have to be prepared and filed.
+In real terms, it takes nearly the same amount of work to probate a single asset (e.g., a residence) as it does for a multi-million dollar estate because all the same documents have to be prepared and filed.
 That being said, the term “simple succession” in lay terms may refer to a “small succession,” which qualifies for reduced court costs and may be eligible for an abbreviated affidavit procedure, which does not require a court proceeding.
 See below for details.

 What is Forced Heirship in Louisiana?